andycroll/andycroll.com/_posts/2019/2019-04-14-prevent-links-in-text-fields-to-foil-spammers.md

 ## Instead of…

-…allowing naughty spammers to use the email sending functionality of your application.
+…allowing naughty spammers to use the email sending functionality of your application:

 ```erb
 <%= form_for :invitee do |f| %>